ronludwig/maveric/README.md

 maveric
 =======

-Maveric is a strict MCV Framework for PHP using SPL and PDO.
+Maveric is a strict MVC Framework for PHP using SPL and PDO.